dongspy/LynxAligner/readme.md

-# Aligners
+# LynxAligner

  > Notice: This project is still under active development and not guaranteed to have a stable API.

-A sequence alignment tool based on the seed-extend model, implemented in Rust, is a powerful concept, particularly due to Rust's performance and safety features.
+LynxAligner, inspired by the agility and precision of a lynx, is a sequence alignment software developed using Rust and the seed-extend algorithm, designed for efficient and accurate bioinformatics data analysis.

 The seed-extend model is a popular approach in bioinformatics for sequence alignment, especially useful for handling large genomic datasets efficiently.
 This model typically works in two stages: